Heart Disease: A Woman’s Story

 I worked with one woman in her 40s.
 She was overweight and had high blood sugar levels and a family history of diabetes and heart disease.
 She left my office in tears because she didn’t want the illnesses so many other women in her family had endured.
 But she was also determined.
 When she came back a few weeks later she had lost 12 pounds and her glucose and cholesterol levels were down – all without medication.

 Of course there are medicines to control blood pressure, cholesterol and blood sugar.
-And many women need those medicines to control these risk factors.
+And many women need those medicines to control these heart disease risk factors.
 As women reach their 70s and 80s, many will develop heart disease that requires medical attention.
 I don’t argue with any of that.
 But I know, too, that there’s a place in every woman’s life for a healthy diet and physical activity and that prevention works.

 Susan Butler is a registered nurse and the Women’s Heart Health coordinator at Wake Forest Baptist Medical Center in Winston-Salem, North Carolina.